Qi Yuwu

 Qi Yuwu (born 28 November 1976) is a Chinese actor based in Singapore.
 He is a permanent resident of Singapore and a contracted artiste under Beijing Enlight Media Group.

 Early life and career

 Apart from acting in Singaporean television dramas, Qi has also starred in international films, some of which were produced by Mediacorp Raintree Pictures.
-He also starred 2011 in the Australian 3-D Horror film Bait 3D.
+He also starred in the Australian-Singaporean 3-D horror film Bait 3D (2012).

 Personal life

 In April 2013, Qi began dating co-star Joanne Peh.
 On 9 September 2014, the couple got married at The Mövenpick Heritage Hotel Sentosa.

 On 28 January 2015, the couple announced that they were expecting their first child.
 On 7 August 2015, Qi and Peh welcomed a baby girl at Mount Elizabeth Hospital.

 In October 2016, Qi and Peh announced that they were expecting a second child, and on 21 April 2017 Peh gave birth to a boy.